dreamnite/devops/README.md

 ### 2.2 Cookbook, recipes, and attributes.
-This next section will deal with your ability to write a valid chef cookbook to the requirements above.
+This next section will deal with your ability to write a valid Chef cookbook to the requirements above.
 Please read all directions carefully.

 #### 2.2.0 Showing your work
 1. Create a branch from master called `cookbook_section`.
 All your work for this section should be done in that branch.
 As before, commit naturally as you would in your normal workflow.